Nutty

 There’s not really a free lunch when it comes to business banking.
 You can get a free account (no monthly fees), but you’ll likely still pay to receive or send money, or there might be some limits before you need to start paying (for instance 5 payments per month).
 Free business banking is a bit of a myth unfortunately.

-With most of our recommendations above, you can open a free account, and pay nothing every month – it all comes down to what features you might want too.
+With most of our recommendations above, you can open a free account, and pay nothing every month – it all comes down to what features you might want.

-For the best business account with no monthly fees, you’ll probably want to opt for Revolut¹ – it’s also got great features to help you save time, such as invoicing, and you can send and receive money for free (up to a limit).
+For the best business account with no monthly fees, you’ll probably want to opt for Tide¹ – it’s also got great features to help you save time, such as invoicing and they even have a great savings rate for your cash.

-If you’re just after a basic bank account that’s low cost, check out Tide¹, you can open a free account and just pay per transaction (20p), and it’s still got some great tools to help your business save time and grow.
+If you’re just after a basic bank account that’s low cost, check out Anna¹, you can open a free account and it’s still got some great tools to help your business save time and grow.

 Best free business account